By Type (3)

 Summon for Unlawful Detainer (Form DC-421) – Defines the reason for the lawsuit filed against the tenant and provides information about how the individual must respond once sued.
 The form must be filed by the landlord with the General District Court with jurisdiction over the property.

-Request for Writ of Possession (Form DC-469) – After a landlord wins an eviction lawsuit, they can file this document to request a court order for the eviction of the tenant from the premises.
-The sheriff’s office will serve the court order on the tenant who will then have a minimum of seventy-two (72) hours notice before being required to vacate.
+Request for Writ of Possession (Form DC-469) – After a landlord wins an eviction lawsuit, they can file this document to request a court order for the tenant’s eviction from the premises.
+The sheriff’s office will serve the court order on the tenant who will then have a minimum of 72 hours notice before being required to vacate.

 1. Provide Notice to Tenant